adeleke5140/country-fact-project/README.md

 # country-fact-project

-This is just a basic readme file I will update as soon as I commit my Latest changes.

 ## Intro

 I am currently reading Pure React by Dave and it's a wonderful book.
 This is in addition to taking the 8hrs Net Ninja's React Crash course.
 These two resources are very good, but something wasn't complete.
 I felt that I needed to build something.
 Something from scratch utilizing all I had learned.
 State, props, hooks, propTypes, e.t.c